ACT Corrective Services: Community Corrections

-Probation and Parole Unit
+Community Operations

-The Probation and Parole Unit provides advice to Courts and releasing authorities on the background and attitudes of offenders on Community Based Orders (e.g. bail supervision, probation, and parole) and to refer offenders to appropriate community based or residential services to assist with addressing a variety of issues (e.g. drug and alcohol abuse, grief and loss issues, self-esteem and relationship issues).
+The Community Operations Unit provides advice to Courts and releasing authorities on the background and attitudes of offenders on Community Based Orders (e.g. bail supervision, probation, and parole) and to refer offenders to appropriate community based or residential services to assist with addressing a variety of issues (e.g. drug and alcohol abuse, grief and loss issues, self-esteem and relationship issues).
 The Unit aims to reduce offending by the use of empirically sound risk assessment tools and a brokerage case management model, which targets criminogenic needs.

 Corrections Programs Unit

 The Corrections Program Unit was established in 2001 as the Rehabilitation Programs Unit.
 The Unit incorporates existing programs and services that focus on targeted intervention and supervision of offenders.
 The services of the Unit are consistent with a focus on specific programs for offenders that address identified risks and criminogenic needs.

 Custodial Operations

 Custodial Operations consists of the following: